JetBrains/intellij-platform-plugin-template/README.md

 - [Template Cleanup](.github/workflows/template-cleanup.yml)
     - Triggered once on `push` event when a new template-based repository has been created.
     - Overrides the scaffold with files from `.github/template-cleanup` directory.
-    - Overrides JetBrains-specific sentences or package names with the ones specific to the target repository.
+    - Overrides JetBrains-specific sentences or package names with ones specific to the target repository.
     - Removes redundant files.

-All of the workflow files have accurate documentation, so don't hesitate to look through their sources.
+All of the workflow files have accurate documentation, so it's a good idea to take a look through their sources.

-### Changelog Maintenance
+### Changelog maintenance

-When releasing an update, it is essential to let your audience know what the new version offers.
-The best way to do this is to attach a release note.
+When releasing an update, it is important to let your users know what the new version offers.
+The best way to do this is to provide release notes.

 The changelog is a curated list that contains information about any new features, fixes, and deprecations.
 When they are provided, these lists are available in a few different places: the [CHANGELOG.md](./CHANGELOG.md) file, the [Releases page][gh:releases], the *What's new* section of the Marketplace Plugin page, and inside of the Plugin Manager's item details.

 There are many methods for handling the project's changelog.
-One of them, used in the current template project, is the [Keep a Changelog][keep-a-changelog] approach, which brings both the Guiding Principles and the Types of Changes that can help you craft your change notes properly.
+The one, used in the current template project is the [Keep a Changelog][keep-a-changelog] approach.

-### Release Flow
+### Release flow

 The release process depends on the workflows already described above.
-When your main branch receives a new pull request or a regular push, the [Build](.github/workflows/build.yml) workflow tests your plugin at different angles and prepares a draft release.
+When your main branch receives a new pull request or a regular push, the [Build](.github/workflows/build.yml) workflow runs multiple tests on your plugin and prepares a draft release.

 ![Release draft][file:draft-release.png]

 The draft release is a working copy of a release, which you can review before publishing.
-It includes a predefined title and git tag name, which is the current version of the plugin, for example, `v0.0.1`.
+It includes a predefined title and git tag, which is the current version of the plugin, for example, `v0.0.1`.
 The changelog is provided automatically using the [gradle-changelog-plugin][gh:gradle-changelog-plugin].
 An artifact file is also built with the plugin attached.
-Every new Build overrides (or creates one if absent) the previous draft to keep your *Releases* page clean.
+Every new Build overrides the previous draft to keep your *Releases* page clean.

 When you edit the draft and use the <kbd>Publish release</kbd> button, GitHub will tag your repository with the given version and add a new entry to the Releases tab.
 Next, it will notify users that are *watching* the repository, and it